 - Determine the choice that needs to be made

 - Make a decision and take action

-- Evaluate the results and learn from the experience.
+- Assess the outcomes and gain knowledge from the process.

 Making good decisions is really important for both your work and personal life.
 But sometimes it can be tough to choose when there are lots of options.
 I understand how stressful it can be when you feel stuck and can’t decide what to do.
 But I’ve learned some tips that have helped me make better choices.
 In this article, I’ll share some advice that has boosted my confidence and helped me make better decisions for myself and others.